Mateo-Benzien/MATBEN296_fto2401_GroupA_MateoBenzien_SDF06/README.md

 #### Challenges Faced
 1/When it came to @media functions i faced a hard time trying get it to work, every time i tried to fix it removed all the images.
 [I found away around the @media problem but it isn't what was asked or reqired.]
+2/Didn't know what was required by the gallery sections ,I made a scroll to view the gallery thet would respemble instagram.
+3/I struggled / messed up with my tyming and had to rush.